Sleep Apnea Treatment

 Uvulopalatopharyngoplasty is a very complicated, long name, referring to the surgical removal of excessive tissue.
 Surgical treatment is performed with non-surgical treatments fail.

 Sleep apnea needs to be treated properly in order to minimize the symptoms you are experiencing and the effects they can cause.
-Call us at (315) 766-2770 for an appointment today, and get that process started!
+Contact us at (315) 766-2770 for an appointment today, and get that process started!